marcelhollerbach/spawny/README.md

 If someone requests a new session or the displaying of a greeter, the following steps are done:
 * A new process is forked.
 * The new process calls setsid() so its a new session
-* A new tty console is opened and added the process is attached as leader
+* A new tty console is opened and added, the process is attached as leader
 * The user is logged in using pam
-* Waits for its new session to be activated
+* Waiting for its new session to be activated
 * Starts up the greeter or the session-template which was applied

 The daemon also loads its session-templates form /usr/xsessions /user/wayland-session and offers a tty template which just starts the users bash